 Broadband for Multiple Occupancy Properties

-So you bought the fastest advertised broadband for multi-occupancy properties in the market….but your tenants still can’t watch a movie without it buffering every 5 minutes.
-We hear you; we know how hard it is to provide good quality internet for your tenants!
+So, you bought the fastest advertised broadband for multiple occupancy properties in the market.
+But, your tenants still can’t watch a movie without constant buffering.
+As landlords, we know how hard it is to provide good quality internet for your tenants!
 Most people believe internet quality is equal to the advertised speed.
 However, there are several factors that affect the speed and reliability of the service that your tenants receive to their devices.
-So today we are going to try to explain how internet quality is affected.
-We will also discuss what you should be considering in order to provide high-quality broadband for your tenants.
-Relax; we’re not going to get all technical so there is no need to hyperventilate.

 The broadband speed normally advertised by Internet Service Providers (ISPs) ranges from 17 Mbps to over 100 Mbps.
-So if you buy this is that the speed you’ll receive on your device?
-The answer is sadly no because if you look closely the advertisement it says “up to”.
-This means that the actual speed/consistency of the speed you receive will probably be lower or variable.
+So, is that the speed you’ll receive on your device?
+Sadly, the answer is no because if you look closely the advertisement it says “up to”.
+This means that the consistency of the speed you actually receive will most likely be lower or variable.
 The location of your property has a significant impact.
 If that was not bad enough, another contributing factor that will affect your performance is that the speed degrades as it goes from the cable broadband connection through to the device (IPad, laptop, Smartphone) over Wi-Fi.
 Let’s face it; in this day and age Wi-Fi is now the fuel that our devices crave!

 Wi-Fi signal and speed: